 - a.
-Minimum 1-3/4", 20-gauge raised panel steel insulated doors with 26-gauge steel frame or 1-3/4" solid core wood raised panel door.
+Minimum 1-3/4", 20-gauge raised panel steel insulated doors with 16-gauge steel frame or 1-3/4" solid core wood raised panel door.
 Minimum STC rating of 35 for exterior doors, minimum R-value = 4, except for vestibules or double entries.
 Doors shall be equipped with self-locking hardware and weather-stripping. - b.
-High quality fiberglass doors with Energy Star ratings are acceptable alternatives for non-fire rated unit entry doors, which open directly to the exterior of building. - c.
+High quality fiberglass doors with Energy Star ratings are acceptable alternatives for non-fire rated unit entry doors, which open directly to the exterior of building.
+Fiberglass doors with glazing that do not meet Energy Star requirements must have glazing that meets the Energy Star fenestration standards.
+One to Four family residential construction solid wood frames are an acceptable alternative. - c.
 Unit entrance doors, which open directly to the exterior of the building, shall be equipped with storm doors with self-storing screens.
-Storms shall be equipped with safety chains and installed with elongated screws that fasten directly into framing. - d.
+Storms shall be equipped with safety chains and installed with elongated screws that fasten directly into framing.

+- d.
 Unit entrance doors shall be equipped with double locking interconnected lock sets.
-Regardless of the manufactured used, the operation of the lock-set shall include the following features: - From exterior, key unlocks both dead latch and deadbolt. - From interior, turning knob disengages both dead latch and deadbolt at the same time - Single deadbolt locking interconnected locksets are an acceptable alternative. - 2.
-Exterior Sliders/Patio Doors: Aluminum or protected wood shall be double glazed and provided with a thermal break and screens.
+Regardless of the manufactured used, the operation of the lockset shall include the following features: - From exterior, key unlocks both dead latch and deadbolt. - From interior, turning knob disengages both dead latch and deadbolt at the same time - Single deadbolt locking interconnected locksets are an acceptable alternative. - Exterior Sliders/Patio Doors: Aluminum or protected wood shall be double glazed and provided with a thermal break and screens.